 Can the trustee of a revocable trust be sued for failure to carry out the written instructions of the settlor given prior to death, when the payments are to be made after death?
-A 2014 appellate decision from Florida says yes, the trustee can be liable for breach of trust and other damages for failure to follow instructions in the trust.
+A recent appellate decision from Florida says yes, the trustee can be liable for breach of trust and other damages.
 Kritchman_v_Wolk (3rd DCA 2014).

 Mrs. Kritchman established a revocable trust.
 The revocable trust contained standard language that, during the settlor’s lifetime, the trustee was to “pay such sums from principal as Mrs. Kritchman may direct at any time.”

 Mrs. Kritchman gave a written instruction to the co-trustees, a family member, and Wells Fargo, to pay Hunter’s expenses for attending Yale:

 As you know, I have agreed to pay for Hunter’s college education at Yale, as I have for the last 2 years.
 Thank you for your assistance with the logistics.
 He will be beginning his junior year in September 2010 and his senior year in 2011.
 Please make arrangements so that his costs will be paid for those 2 years as well.
 The cost for his junior year is forty nine thousand eight hundred dollars, which you will see when the school sends its documentation in the next month or so.